 Read the fine print

-Even this very brief foray into balance sheet definitions and explanations illustrates that there can be a lot of complexity and nuance beneath the line items of the balance sheet.
-That’s why discussions of the balance sheet emphasize the importance of reading the footnotes.
-There is a wealth of information here, some simply offering more detail than the line items of the balance sheet can provide — like accounting methods — or correcting errors in previous statements.
+Even this very brief foray into balance sheet definitions and explanations illustrates that there's a lot of complexity and nuance beneath the line items of the balance sheet.
+That's why discussions of the balance sheet emphasize the importance of reading the footnotes.
+There's a wealth of information there, some simply offering more detail than the line items of the balance sheet can provide—like accounting methods—or correcting errors in previous statements.